Nikhil-Mukund/RIFF/README.md

       - Design of feedforward & feedback filters for platform stabilization & seismic noise isolation.

       - Time domain subtraction of the noise sources that linearly/bi-linearly couple to the GW strain data.

+- Features

+      - Uses available optimizers to find the filter order, fitting algorithm, weighting filter that maximizes the goodness of fit.
+      - Finds the best routine from among Subspace identification (N4SID), Vector fitting or Complex-curve fitting algorithms.
+      - Calculates the associated uncertainties & the full covariance matrix.

 - Input data format